comic art by Charles Flanders

 The Lone Ranger, by Charles Flanders (1948)

-A year later, he was assigned to Fran Striker's 'The Lone Ranger', which he drew until 1971.
+A year later, Flanders was assigned to Fran Striker's 'The Lone Ranger', which he drew until 1971.
 After his retirement, Charles Flanders settled in Spain, where he died in 1973.
 He was 65 years old.

 The Lone Ranger, by Charles Flanders (1948)